What Does Direct Sales Mean? [The Complete Guide for 2023]

 The recruiting seller can then earn commissions from the sales of the people they have recruited (these recruits are called the recruiter’s “downline”), in addition to commissions from their own personal sales.

-Direct sellers typically have a lot of freedom in how they can go about selling the company’s products.
+Direct sellers in a multilevel marketing company typically have a lot of freedom in how they can go about selling the company’s products.

 Here are some of the strategies that direct sellers often employ.